Waving Through a Window

 "Waving Through a Window" is the second song from Act 1 of the 2015 musical Dear Evan Hansen, which premiered on Broadway in 2016.
-Benj Pasek and Justin Paul wrote both the music and lyrics.
+Benj Pasek and Justin Paul wrote both the music and lyrics for the song, which serves as the main protagonist Evan Hansen's "I Want" song.
+It has since become the signature tune of the character and one of the musical's most popular songs.